demuxed/sash/comparison.md

 ### What concepts does SASH borrow from HLS?

 * Segmented WebVTT for subtitles
+* Durations declared in a sensible, consistent format

 ### What HLS concepts are not included in SASH?

-* Fixed binding of audio representation to video representation
+* Binding of audio representation to video representation
+  * And thus, forcing of all adaptation sets being the same size
 * AUTOSELECT on alternate adaptation sets
 * DEFAULT setting on alternate adaptation sets
-* TS media

 ### What concepts are new to SASH?